awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 Before you begin this tutorial, complete the following steps:
 + Launch an EBS\-backed Amazon Linux 2 instance\.
 For more information, see [Step 1: Launch an Instance](EC2_GetStarted.md#ec2-launch-instance)\.
-+ Configure your security group to allow your instance to accept connections on the following TCP ports:
++ Configure your security groups to allow your instance to accept connections on the following TCP ports:
   + SSH \(port 22\)
   + HTTP \(port 80\)
   + HTTPS \(port 443\)

   For more information, see [Authorizing Inbound Traffic for Your Linux Instances](authorizing-access-to-an-instance.md)\.
-+ Install an Apache web server\.
++ Install the Apache web server\.
 For step\-by\-step instructions, see [Tutorial: Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md)\.
 Only the httpd package and its dependencies are needed, so you can ignore the instructions involving PHP and MariaDB\.
 + To identify and authenticate websites, the SSL/TLS public key infrastructure \(PKI\) relies on the Domain Name System \(DNS\)\.
 If you plan to use your EC2 instance to host a public website, you need to register a domain name for your web server or transfer an existing domain name to your Amazon EC2 host\.
 Numerous third\-party domain registration and DNS hosting services are available for this, or you may use [Amazon Route 53](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)\.

 ## Step 1: Enable SSL/TLS on the Server<a name="ssl_enable"></a>